Depending on the groups of individuals that interact with a business, different types of liability insurance may be required.

 Types of public liability

-You can claim for a variety of damages due to a multitude of causes if the company or property owner can be shown to be negligent.
+You can claim for a variety of damages due to a multitude of causes if the company or property owner can be shown to be negligent and this includes everything from head injury claims to slip and fall claims.

 General and tenant insurance covers cases in which damage to a member of the public or a tenant has been incurred.